Data Dive

 The Postal Service is addressing mail delays in parts of the country where it launched the first wave of its network modernization plans.

-Postmaster General Louis DeJoy told members of the Senate Homeland Security and Governmental Affairs Committee in May that USPS would address a drop in on-time deliveries in areas where the agency opened the first of its regional mail processing mega-centers, called Regional Processing and Distribution Centers (RPDCs).
+Postmaster General Louis DeJoy told members of the Senate Homeland Security and Governmental Affairs Committee in April that USPS would correct a decline in on-time deliveries in areas where the agency opened the first of its regional mail processing mega-centers, called Regional Processing and Distribution Centers (RPDCs).

 These large facilities serve as hubs for long-distance transportation, where USPS employees sort mail and packages coming from and going to other regions.